jembi/openhim-docs/versioned_docs/version-5.2.x/user-guide/adding-users.md

 password: openhim-password
 ```

-Note: It is recommended that you change these as soon as you have installed the him to avoid abuse.
-Newer versions of the OpenHIM console should prompt you to do this on first login.
+Note: Change these as soon as you have installed the him to avoid abuse.
+The OpenHIM console should prompt you to do this on first login.

 Using the default admin user, you may create other users.
-These too may belong to the admin group or may belong to other groups.
+These too may belong to the admin group or custom groups.
 Non-admin users cannot create clients and channels, however, they may view transactions for certain channels that they are given access to.

 > Note: Users that belong to the **admin** group are Super Users.

-User accounts are created in order to give users of the system an certain capabilities depending on the groups to which they belong.
-Users can access these capabilities through the OpenHIM console.
+User accounts are created in order to give users of the system certain features depending on the groups to which they belong.
+Users can access these features through the OpenHIM console.

 ## How are users different from clients